xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

   possibly adjust `.npmignore`
 - `npm version 11.2.1-1.1.1`; the first 5 numbers are the same as the GitHub release; the sixth number is the npm specific version
-- the commits and the tag should have beed pushed by the `postversion` script;
+- the commits and the tag should have been pushed by the `postversion` script;
   if not, push them with `git push origin --tags`
 - `npm publish --tag next` (use `--access public` when publishing for the first time)